SixPaths18/Python-Projects/README.md

 ### Tic, Tac, Toe
 A simple Turtle graphics-based Tic Tac Toe game where you play X against a random-move O opponent.

+### Hangman
+A simple Turtle-based Hangman game where you guess letters to save the stick figure from being drawn completely!